 Please be aware that scammers are calling customers claiming to be from TalkTalk, including automated calls advising you to press one.
 TalkTalk DO NOT make automated calls, it’s a scam.
-CallSafe is our free calling feature to stop unwanted calls.
+Our free calling feature CallSafe can stop unwanted calls.
 To switch it on simply dial 1472 on your home phone.

 If you've become the victim of constant marketing phone campaigns or the target of a malicious caller, this guide can help.
 You should also activate CallSafe, it's absolutely free to all TalkTalk customers and it helps prevent nuisance calls.

 Sales calls come in a variety of ways including recorded messages, a salesman or even silent calls.

 Scam calls are calls from fraudsters tricking you into believing you're speaking with a trusted company.

 Malicious calls are calls that contain obscene suggestions, abusive language or even personal threats.

 There are three common types of sales and marketing calls that people receive: